I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugclient5-getnumbereventcallbacks.md

 <p> </p>

 ## -remarks
 <p>Each client can have at most one event callback registered with it.
-When a callback is registered with a client, its <a href="https://msdn.microsoft.com/library/windows/hardware/ff550737">IDebugEventCallbacks::GetInterestMask</a> method is called to allow the client to specify which events it is interested in.</p>

-<p>For more information about callbacks, see <a href="https://msdn.microsoft.com/9090a465-b6ab-4e99-8155-b0abdb729468">Callbacks</a>.</p>

-<p>Each client can have at most one event callback registered with it.
-When a callback is registered with a client, its <a href="https://msdn.microsoft.com/library/windows/hardware/ff550737">IDebugEventCallbacks::GetInterestMask</a> method is called to allow the client to specify which events it is interested in.</p>
+When a callback is registered with a client, its <a href="debugger.idebugeventcallbacks_getinterestmask">IDebugEventCallbacks::GetInterestMask</a> method is called to allow the client to specify which events it is interested in.</p>

 <p>For more information about callbacks, see <a href="https://msdn.microsoft.com/9090a465-b6ab-4e99-8155-b0abdb729468">Callbacks</a>.</p>